Home

 Excavations

-Qach Rresh is a small site (less than 5 hectares) founded in the Neo-Assyrian period in an area without immediate access to water, located just 15km south of modern-day Erbil (Iraqi Kurdistan).
-It was first recorded by the Erbil Plain Archaeological Survey in 2017, with survey results indicating that it was abandoned after the collapse of the Assyrian Empire.
+Qach Rresh is a rural site founded in the late Neo-Assyrian period, located just 15km south of modern-day Erbil (Iraqi Kurdistan).
+It was first recorded by the Erbil Plain Archaeological Survey in 2017, and further investigations at the site began in 2021.
 For what reasons was this site founded?
-And why in an area without regular access to the natural water supply?
 With the first excavation season conducted in Fall 2022, preliminary understandings of the site have begun to explore these questions.

 Geophysical Remote Sensing

-Magnetometry conducted at Qach Rresh in 2021 revealed a wealth of unexpected structures, including the remains of a well-preserved building with at least fourteen separate rooms, possibly used for centralized storage of agricultural produce.
+Magnetometry conducted at Qach Rresh beginning in 2021 has revealed a wealth of unexpected structures, including the remains of several well-preserved buildings with separate rooms, possibly used for centralized storage of agricultural produce.
 The results also showed probable domestic areas, along with several streets and other structures.
 This data is critical to the success of the excavations and our wider understanding of the site’s layout as a whole.

 Landscape Context

 One of the main goals of this project is to understand how the Assyrian Empire utilized rural spaces, and to what extent this was a centralized program of building and infrastructure.
-Qach Rresh is the first rural village to be excavated in the Assyrian heartland.
-The results will not only help us to understand more about Assyrian settlements as a whole, but also agricultural practices and population organization in imperial spaces.
+Qach Rresh is the first rural site to be excavated in the Assyrian heartland, serving as some of our best information for Assyrian rural life and how that changed after the collapse of the empire during the post-Assyrian period.
+The results will not only help us to understand more about Assyrian settlements as a whole, but also agricultural practices and population organization in imperial spaces – and how resilient systems those were.